interaction-lab/BlossomNav/README.md

     ```
     The intrinsics are printed and saved to `utils/calibration/intrinsics.json`.
 5. `transform.py`: Adapted from [MonoNav](https://github.com/natesimon/MonoNav).
 This script loads the intrinsics from `intrinsics.json` and transforms your `calibration_pictures` to the Kinect's dimensions (640x480) and intrinsics.
 This operation may involve resizing your image.
 The transformed images are saved in `utils/calibration/transform_output` and should be inspected.

+## Hardware Configuration
+BlossomNaav's hardware setup can be found on our website.

 ## Acknowledgements
 This work is heavily inspired by following works: